databricks/databricks-sdk-py/docs/dbdataclasses/jobs.rst

 .. py:class:: TriggerType

    The type of trigger that fired this run.
    * `PERIODIC`: Schedules that periodically trigger runs, such as a cron scheduler. * `ONE_TIME`: One time triggers that fire a single run.
 This occurs you triggered a single run on demand through the UI or the API. * `RETRY`: Indicates a run that is triggered as a retry of a previously failed run.
-This occurs when you request to re-run the job in case of failures. * `RUN_JOB_TASK`: Indicates a run that is triggered using a Run Job task. * `FILE_ARRIVAL`: Indicates a run that is triggered by a file arrival. * `TABLE`: Indicates a run that is triggered by a table update.
+This occurs when you request to re-run the job in case of failures. * `RUN_JOB_TASK`: Indicates a run that is triggered using a Run Job task. * `FILE_ARRIVAL`: Indicates a run that is triggered by a file arrival. * `TABLE`: Indicates a run that is triggered by a table update. * `CONTINUOUS_RESTART`: Indicates a run created by user to manually restart a continuous job run.

    .. py:attribute:: FILE_ARRIVAL
       :value: "FILE_ARRIVAL"